mszegedy/cv/links.md

 - Moonwalk theme by Abhinav Saxena
 - Inkscape for some of the graphics
 - Wolfram Mathematica for the logo
-- Aseprite for some of the grophics
+- Aseprite for some of the graphics